yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

-I will join the School of Business at Hong Kong Baptist University.
+I am an Assistant Professor of Finance at the School of Business, Hong Kong Baptist University.